nicklafferty/craftycody/content/crafts/diy-bedside-tables.md

 ![](/uploads/nightstand-diy_5.jpg)

-In the above photo you can see I used a paint can to get the middle shelf at the right height.
+In the above photo, you can see I used a paint can to get the middle shelf at the right height.
 If you put the L-brackets on first then you do not need to do this.

 ![](/uploads/nightstand-l-brackets.jpg)

+In this photo, the L-brackets are on the tabletop as well- I did **not** do this for my second nightstand and instead, only put the brackets on the middle shelf.

 For the four side pieces, I measured between the legs and cut as needed.
 For the top two, I predrilled with my 3/8in bit and screwed it into the tabletop as well as predrilling into the top of the legs and connecting them to the side piece.